 The Best of the Rest

 Outside of the Bose and Sonos models we tested, the Marshall Stanmore was the best sounding speaker.
 We scored it even with the Bose SoundTouch 10, but the two speakers have very different sound profiles.
-The Marshall, true to its heritage, has treble and bass characteristics that are ideal for listening to guitar heavy music.
+The Marshall, true to its heritage, has treble and bass characteristics that are ideal for listening to guitar-heavy music.
 If you'd mostly like to listen to Led Zeppelin and Jimi Hendrix this is a great speaker.
 However, the Bose SoundTouch 10's sound is a bit more well rounded, and does justice to a wider range of musical styles.

 The Lowest scoring speaker in our testing was the Harman Kardon Onyx Studio 4.
 This speaker did not sound bad by any means, we think most listeners would be satisfied with its quality.
 However, when compared side-by-side with the other speakers we tested, it does have some clear downsides.
 Its bass is on the weak side, and its clarity is the worst of any of our speakers.
 We would not call its sound muffled or muddled, but the other speakers are noticeably more crisp.

 While home wireless speakers are generally simple devices, certain touches can make some easier to use than others.
 This is particularly true if you want to link multiple speakers together.
-Having a seperate remote control can also be helpful if you want to connect the speaker to a smart device like Alexa or Google home.
+Having a separate remote control can also be helpful if you want to connect the speaker to a smart device like Alexa or Google home.
 That way you don't have to yell, "Alexa, volume up," twelve times when you're favorite jam starts playing.
 We tested user friendliness by using, adjusting, tinkering, and playing with all of our speakers side-by-side, paying close attention to how easy it was to complete both basic and more advanced tasks.

 Smart Home Compatibility